chiminey/chiminey/docs/randnumcloud.rst

 2.  ``get_updated_bootstrap_params(self)`` updates settings to point the Chiminey server to the location of  the new payload.
 The location of any payload is given relative to ``LOCAL_FILESYS_ROOT_PATH``.
 Since we :ref:`previously <prepare_payload_cloud>`  copied ``payload_randnum`` to  ``LOCAL_FILESYS_ROOT_PATH/my_payloads/payload_randnum``, the location of the payload is ``my_payloads/payload_randnum``.

-3. The new ``get_ui_schema_namespace(self)`` contains three schema namespaces that represent three types of input fields for specifying the name of a cloud-based computation platform, the maximum and minimum number of VMs  needed for the job, and an output location (see :ref:`smart_connector_ui`).
+3. The new ``get_ui_schema_namespace(self)`` contains three schema namespaces that represent three types of input fields for specifying the name of a cloud-based computation platform, the maximum and minimum number of VMs  needed for the job, and an output location (see :ref:`chiminey_ui`).

 Below is the content of ``RandNumCloudInitial``.